JuliaAI/DataScienceTutorials.jl/assets/literate/A-fit-predict.md

 @show mode(ŷ[1])
 ```

-To measure the discrepancy between `ŷ` and `y` you could use the mean cross entropy:
+To measure the discrepancy between `ŷ` and `y` you could use the average cross entropy:

 ```julia:ex9
 mce = cross_entropy(ŷ, y[test]) |> mean